All Episodes

 She's not nearly as lunatic.

-She she uh but you can tell she's just having more fun going places, because I would pick her up and carry her through the house to take her from the from the office to the bedroom, and you can see this looking at everything as we're walking by because you know the curiosity of cats.
+But you can tell she's just having more fun going places because I would pick her up and carry her through the house to take her from the office to the bedroom.

-But since she's been let go, she just has the run of the house, except where the dogs are.
+But since she's been let go, she just has the run of the house except where the dogs are.

-And she just is having the time of her life, And she spends she spends just as much time with me on her own now as as she did when she was forced to.
+And she spends just as much time with me on her own now as she did when she was forced to.

-And it's just it's it's been great.
+And it's just, it's been great.

-It's entirely it it's been with no fear.
+It's entirely, it's been with no fear.

 That was my only fear.